csenn/ncbi-entrez-api/readme.md

 http://www.ncbi.nlm.nih.gov/books/NBK25499/

 #### Returning json
 einfo, esummary, and efetch are the only 3 endpoints that currently return json.
-The rest return xml by default options = {retmode: 'json'}
+The rest return xml by default. options = {retmode: 'json'}

 ### Examples